 After several years in the Port of Dubai, the 115 metre Luna has been spotted on the move, according to BOAT Pro's Global Fleet Tracker.
 As she sets sail for the Mediterranean, we look back at the multi-million dollar refit in 2014 that saw the transformation of this world cruiser.

 Originally envisioned as a more elegant version of 113 metre Le Grand Bleu, Luna, when launched, made headlines for two reasons: the celebrity of her first owner, Roman Abramovich, and in more specialist press for that long, low aft deck that sacrificed interior volume for sun worship.
 That famous pool, the biggest ever seen on a superyacht at the time, is still jaw-dropping, especially when empty and its full scale is revealed.

-Luna was bought by her current owners in 2014.
+As one of the world’s most famous explorer yachts, she had done remarkably little exploring since her debut in 2010, but that was set to change when Luna was purchased by new owners in 2014.
 They spent a season on board in the Med before releasing the yacht in October that year for an extensive refit that would wrap in her five-year survey.

-Almost two years later, Boat International is on board.
+Almost two years later, in 2016, BOAT International steps on board.
 The yacht's swimming pool is netted, the crew are busy washing the decks and superstructure, and canvas hides all the sunloungers, but the huge spaces that make Luna so special are impossible to cover up.

 The work was done by local firm Thraki Yacht Painting and constitutes the biggest single change to the boat in its six-year life.
 It took 70-80 painters eight months to fill and fair more than 2,000 square metres of hull, while also refinishing Luna’s superstructure.
 But first the hull was sandblasted to remove any remnants of the old paint.